Kathryn Leigh Scott

 Kathryn Leigh Scott is an American television and film actress and writer who is best known for playing several roles on Dark Shadows.

 Early life and education

-Kathryn Leigh Scott was born of Norwegian descent.
+Kathryn Leigh Scott's hometown was Robbinsdale, Minnesota.
+Her parents, Ole and Hilda Kringstad, were of Norwegian descent.

 Career

 Scott landed the ingénue lead in the classic gothic daytime drama Dark Shadows (ABC, 1966-1971), and starred in the 1970 MGM feature House of Dark Shadows in 1970.
 Scott played five roles in the series: Maggie Evans, Maggie Evans Collins (PT), Josette du Pres, Lady Kitty Hampshire and Rachel Drummond.

 In 1971, Scott moved to Paris, France, with her fiance, Time/Life photojournalist Ben Martin.
 In Paris, Scott played twins Penny and Jennifer in the French language miniseries L'alfomega.
 After marrying later that year in Vikebukt, Norway, she and Martin moved to London, England, where she continued working as an actress.
 She appeared in several television films and series including Crime of Passion, Harriet's Back In Town, The Turn of the Screw, Marked Personal, Come Die with Me, Dial M for Murder, Space: 1999, and the miniseries Late Call, Edward the King, and Exiles.
 Scott also appeared in the 1980 British television series Hammer House of Horror episode, "Visitor From The Grave."
 She also appeared in the feature films Brannigan with John Wayne; Providence with Dirk Bogarde, directed by Alain Resnais; The Great Gatsby, with Robert Redford and Mia Farrow, directed by Jack Clayton; and The Greek Tycoon with Anthony Quinn and Jacqueline Bisset.
 In 1974, she played Nurse Kelly in a six-month run of Harvey with James Stewart, directed by Sir Anthony Quayle, at the Prince of Wales Theatre, London.
 The following year she was in a new play, Le Weekend, at the Bristol Old Vic, Bristol, England.

 In 1978, Scott moved to Los Angeles to star in the CBS series Big Shamus, Little Shamus with Brian Dennehy.
 She guest-starred in a succession of television series, and then returned to England to film The Last Days of Patton with George C. Scott; Murrow with Daniel J. Travanti; Voice of the Heart with James Brolin; and Chandlertown with Powers Boothe.